-A: Health Care Expenditures must be made by the 30th day of the month following the end of each quarter.
+A: Health Care Expenditures must be made each quarter, within 30 days of the end of the preceding quarter.
 The first quarter of the year is defined as the period from January 1 through March 31; the second quarter, from April 1 through June 30; the third quarter, from July 1 through September 30; and the fourth quarter, from October 1 through December 31.